Which Insurance Company Is Better – GEICO or State Farm?

 Unlike State Farm’s emphasis on having a neighborhood agent, GEICO is primarily a phone-based and web-based insurance company.
 There are GEICO agents and offices, but only in select states and cities.

-With their different approach to advertising and how they sell new business, GEICO and State Farm don’t go after the same driving segment.
+With their different approach to advertising and how they sell new policies, GEICO and State Farm don’t go after the same driving segment.
 State Farm gears its new business more towards families with multiple vehicles, while GEICO gears its new business towards younger drivers and millennials.

 That’s not to say that if you are a younger driver that GEICO will automatically be more competitive.
 In fact, many discounts that State Farm offers are geared towards younger drivers.